Pollington: History

+The name Pollington derives from the Old English Pofelingtūn meaning 'settlement at a place called Pofel'.
+The identity or origin of Pofel is unknown, but one theory is that it may be related to the Scots word poffle, meaning 'a small piece of land'.

 In 1940 the Royal Air Force built an airfield called RAF Snaith north-west of Pollington.
 From it flew primarily these bombing units: 150 Squadron with Wellingtons from 1941 to 1942 and 51 Squadron with Halifaxes from 1942 to 1945.
 After 1946 it fell into disuse.

 Pollington parish was part of the Goole Rural District in the West Riding of Yorkshire from 1894 to 1974, then in Boothferry district of Humberside until 1996.

 The parish church is dedicated to St John the Baptist and is a designated Grade II listed building.

 Events

 The first stage of the Tour de Yorkshire 2019 passed through Pollington on the first day of the event.